 - Live Proctor

-Trained proctors invigilate at a ratio of 1 per 50 students.
+Trained proctors invigilate at a ratio of 1 to 50 students.

 - Remote Proctor

-Service available for students writing in an off-campus location.
+Service available for students writing at an off-campus location.

 - Highly Secure Lab